dataloop-ai/dtlpy-documentation/tutorials/annotations/lidar/data_setup/chapter.md

     ```

 3. The output item will be a frame.json, a LiDAR video file, with all the point cloud and image files stitched together, where each frame contains the following information:
-   - **PCD file:** For further information about how a PCD file must look, refer to [Why a new file format?](https://pointclouds.org/documentation/tutorials/pcd_file_format.html).
+   - **PCD file:** The point cloud data of the 3D scene for the given frame.
    - **JPEG/PNG files:** The images of the available cameras for the given frame.

 4. (Optional) Once all files are ready, contact Dataloop to execute the Ground Detection - on each provided .pcd file to enable the Ground Detection Toggle on the Lidar Studio.